Part Four

 Erëmirë Krasniqi: Who did you find?

-Hysni Krasniqi: My brother, we found his bones, nothing else.
-A French group then, we weren’t even allowed to open it, it was only wrapped in a bag.
+Hysni Krasniqi: My brother, we found only his bones, nothing else.
+A French group then, we weren’t even allowed to open it, it was wrapped in a bag.
 They said, “How do you know he is your brother?”
 I said, “I know him even as a corpse.”
 He said, “How do you know?”
-“His left leg was broken while skiing and he has gold teeth.”
+“His left leg was broken while skiing and he has a golden tooth.”
 I said.
 “Yes,” he said.
-Even they let us go.
+And they allowed us.
 This is how it was.

 Erëmirë Krasniqi: Then your wife and son came back?

 Hysni Krasniqi: Then my wife came back, we started life again.
-My wife started working where she used to, she worked in the Post Office, she started working and I started working in the University, that’s how we started life.
-Gradually we did everything, again we did everything.
+My wife started working where she used to, she worked in the Post Office, she started working and I started working in the university, that’s how we started life.
+Gradually we did everything, we did everything all over again.

-Erëmirë Krasniqi: When did you start creating again?
+Erëmirë Krasniqi: When did you start working again?

-Hysni Krasniqi: Creating began later, because I have trauma, when I get those, I start working something to forget it.
+Hysni Krasniqi: Working began later, because I still have the trauma, when I get those [flashbacks], I start working on something to forget it.
 All of these, this is how it was.
 Look, I hope we never forget it and it never gets repeated.
 I swear!
 Do you see what kind of a government we have?
 You see.
 I hope he can do something.

 Erëmirë Krasniqi: Do you remember Independence Day?